andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ![application architecture diagram](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/application_kappa_architecture.png)

-In the following some of the components are explained in more detail.
+In the following, some of the components are explained in more detail.

 ### Kubernetes